Janoris Jenkins: 2017

 He returned as the de facto No. 1 starting cornerback and was paired with Eli Apple.
-He was inactive as the Giants lost 10–24 Detroit Lions due to a sprained ankle.
+He was inactive as the Giants lost, 24–10 to the Detroit Lions, due to a sprained ankle.
 On October 15, 2017, Jenkins set a season-high with six solo tackles, a pass deflection, and intercepted a pass thrown by Trevor Siemian to wide receiver Bennie Fowler and returned it for a 43–yard touchdown during a 23–10 win at the Denver Broncos.